mflaxman/blind-xpub/README.md

 ## Intro

 Bitcoin's multisig security model is a breakthrough in human being's ability to self-custody value.
-However, having multiple seeds floating around that convey information about what they're protecting introduces new risks.
+For example, it is impossible to `3-of-5` your gold.

-A holder of a standard seed phrase used in a `4-of-7` multisig wallet can learn substantial information about what they're protecting.
+A holder of a standard seed phrase used in a `4-of-7` multisig wallet may be able to learn substantial information about what they're protecting.
-This can introduce new security risks, as well as provide a choke-point for governments to gain access to information about private holdings.
+Having multiple seeds floating around that may convey information about what they're protecting introduces new risks and provides a choke-point for governments to gain access to information about private holdings.

-While multisig offers unrivaled security to HODLers, one of the biggest bariers to adoption is the need for having multiple secure locations.
+While multisig offers unrivaled security to HODLers, one of the biggest barriers to adoption is the need for having multiple secure locations.
-A scheme that enable 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting could increase multisig adoption and reduce hacks/theft/loss in the bitcoin space.
+A scheme that enables 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting could increase multisig adoption and reduce hacks/theft/loss in the bitcoin space.

 ## Tech Overview